 Understanding Key Person Insurance

-At its core, Key Person Insurance (sometimes called “key man insurance” or “business life insurance”) is a life or disability policy a company buys on a critical employee.
-The business pays the premiums and is the policy’s beneficiary, while the employee is the insured.
+At its core, Key Person Insurance is a life or disability policy that a company buys on a critical employee.
+The business pays the premiums and is the policy's beneficiary, while the employee is the insured.
 If that employee dies or becomes disabled, the company receives a payout.
-Those funds can offset lost revenue, cover hiring and training, reassure lenders and investors, or provide breathing room to restructure.
-Think of it as a financial safety net that protects not only the business but also its employees, shareholders, and customers.
+Those funds can offset lost revenue, cover hiring and training costs, reassure lenders and investors, or provide breathing room to restructure.

+Think of Key Person Insurance as a financial safety net that protects not only the business but also its employees, shareholders, and customers.

 Who Qualifies as a "Key Person"?